How PWAs Increase Mobile Conversions for Australian eCommerce Brands

 With context-targeted and timely messages, PWAs create engagement, prevent cart abandonment, and ensure repeat buying, generating more mobile-led revenue.

-The majority of Australians live in rural areas with patchy internet coverage.
-PWAs allow customers to view products, place products in a cart, and purchase products offline.
+The majority of Australians live in rural areas with patchy internet connection coverage.
+PWAs allow customers to view products, place products in a cart, and purchase products in offline mode.

 Offline availability increases accessibility, offers seamless shopping experiences irrespective of the location anywhere in the country, and allows brands to tap into revenues where they were previously unreached.

-Native Android and iOS application development is expensive.
-PWAs enable businesses in Australia to invest money in a single solution that will work on any device, instead of development costs and maintenance.
+Native Android and iOS application development is expensive, which is why progressive web app development is often a lower-cost alternative to separate native builds.
+PWAs enable businesses in Australia to invest money in a single solution that will work on any device instead of carrying the higher native development costs and maintenance.

-Since it is cost-effective, businesses can invest money in expansion tactics but still deliver an excellent quality mobile experience.
+Since it is cost-effective, businesses can invest money in expansion tactics but still deliver an excellent quality mobile experience, while cross platform frameworks still add maintenance and testing overhead compared with a single PWA codebase.

 Global case studies like AliExpress experienced a new user conversion rate increase of 104% after rolling out a PWA.

-Australian businesses can similarly gain with a faster, more reliable mobile experience, converting occasional browsers into customers.
+Australian businesses can similarly gain with a faster, more reliable mobile experience, converting occasional browsers into customers and driving stronger online sales.

 While giants of the world like Alibaba and amazon have already taken advantage of PWAs, Australian businesses are also following in their footsteps to drive a better mobile shopping experience: